 - Wrap a piece of masking tape around each child’s wrist with the sticky side facing out.
 Go on a “Nature Walk” and collect items from nature (leaves, grass, small rocks, flowers, etc) and stick them on your masking tape “bracelet”.
 Come home and compare bracelets!

-- Start a garden and let the kids do a planting, watering, and weeding.
+- Start a garden and let the kids do the planting, watering, and weeding.

 - Make giant bubbles with a huge bubble wand